 If you would like advice on traction alopecia or any hair loss or scalp condition please contact the advice line above.
 Or complete the contact page above and a trichologist will be in touch.

-The simple tightness test – the best way to test to see if the hair style is too tight is to attempt to insert a finger between the hair and scalp.
+The best way to test to see if the hair style is too tight is to attempt to insert a finger between the hair and scalp.
 If this can be done easily then this should not be an issue.